 - September 15, 2017: Workshop on Climate Engineering Governance: Deepening the Dialogue, 8:00am-5:15pm, Wisconsin Energy Institute, Conference room 1115.
 Space is limited.
 Contact Emily Reynolds if you are interested in attending.
 Multiple sponsors

-- September 16, 2017: Day 2 of workshop on Climate Engineering (brainstorming session on next steps), by invitation
+- September 16, 2017: Workshop on Climate Engineering Governance: Next Steps Brainstorming Session, by invitation only

 - October 2, 2017: South Asia Legal Studies Working Group.
 At Noon in Room 7205, by invitation.

 - October 12, 2017: Law and De-Globalization Series Speaker Boaventura de Sousa Santos, Professor at the School of Economics at the University of Coimbra, Distinguished Legal Scholar at UW Law School, Hosted by Professor Alexandra Huneeus.

 Overview: This talk will explore whether recent political trends from Brexit and referendum in Catalonia to President Trump’s appeal to restore the idea of national sovereignty and possible denunciation of international treaties signal the emergence of an anti-globalization trend or represent the most recent metamorphosis of globalization.